RikkaApps/Riru/README.md

 ## Build

-> Android Studio (at least until 4.2 Canary 13) can't correctly handle local module using prefab, you may have to manually run ":riru-api:assembleDebug" to make Android Studio happy

-Run gradle task `:riru-api:assembleRelease` `:riru:assembleRelease` task from Android Studio or the terminal, zip will be saved to `out`.
+Run gradle task `:riru:assembleRelease` task from Android Studio or the terminal, zip will be saved to `out`.

 ## Module template